lightbits/lightbits.github.io/euler2/euler2.markdown

-# Stepping through rotations: Part II
+# Rotations and mathematical hammers: Part 2

 The take-away from last time was that Euler angles can *gimbal lock*, where you lose the ability to rotate around all three axes: adjusting any angle in isolation only gives you two distinct motions.
 This causes gradient descent, and similar optimization strategies, to slow to a stop, or adjust the wrong parameters.